Updated April 30, 2021

 “Working in a salon over the last 30 years, I’ve often heard clients say, ‘I only want color without ammonia used on my hair,’ and I ask why?
-Many times they can’t answer the question.
-Once I explain the difference between color with ammonia and color without ammonia they are more open to my professional recommendation,” explains colorist Troy Payne.
+Many times, they can’t answer the question.
+Once I explain the difference between color with ammonia and ammonia free hair color, they are more open to my professional recommendation,” explains colorist Troy Payne.

 Let’s take a minute to understand the differences between permanent color (with ammonia) and demi-permanent color (without ammonia) and to help you understand if one is better for your hair.